 \subsection{Selection scheme for the learning rate}

-The practice of training GANs with SGD has shown that one has to choose carefully the learning rate to avoid slow convergence and possible instabilities (we have explained before the meaning of instability in the GAN context).
+The practice of training GANs with Stochastic Gradient Descent (SGD) has shown that one has to choose carefully the learning rate to avoid slow convergence and possible instabilities (we have explained before the meaning of instability in the GAN context).
 As will be also apparent from the numerical examples, in order to gauge the progress of training we should use quantities that are different from the convergence to the game-theoretic optimum.
 Based on general observations about the learning pattern of deep neural networks, we have devised a scheme for selecting the learning rate during training.

-For the numerical experiments where the satisfaction of the constraint is the final step, we monitor the progress of the GAN's ability to learn that constraint.
+In the numerical experiments we monitor the progress of the GAN's ability to learn a constraint.
 In particular, we monitor the evolution (as the SGD iterations proceed) of the relative error over a mini-batch of size $m$